-The Dean's List recognizes students for their academic performance during each semester in which they attain: - Highest honors requiring an index of 2.75-3.00; - High honors requiring an index of 2.50-2.74; - c.
-Honors requiring an index of 2.20-2.49.
+The Dean's List recognizes students for their academic performance during each semester in which they attain: - Highest honors requiring an index of 3.75-4.00; - b.
+High honors requiring an index of 3.50-3.74; - c.
+Honors requiring an index of 3.20-3.49.
 January Term The January Term at Western Maryland provides both students and faculty with an unusual educational opportunity.
 During the four-week interim, students pursue one course or project in depth.
 Also during this time, teachers make available to students some of their special knowledge and personal interests, in a particularly sustained, conscious, and organized interaction.
 The January Term takes several directions.
-For one student it is the opportunity to pursue independently, in an organized and guided way, a project or area of study which deeply interests him.
-For another it is an opportunity to enroll in a course even though he has no previous background in the field, or to attempt to master a subject or skill for which he may lack natural aptitude.
-For another it means a time for exploration of an area of interest, such as music or art, unrelated to his regular academic program.
-For a student interested in travel, it is a fine opportunity to join with others in a study tour of another country, learning something of the geography, language, and culture of another people.
+For some students it is the opportunity to pursue independently, in an organized and guided way, a project or area of study which deeply interests them.
+For others it is an opportunity to enroll in a course even though they have no previous background in the field, or to attempt to master a subject or skill for which they may lack natural aptitude.
+For still others it means a time for exploration of an area of interest, such as music or art, unrelated to the regular academic program.
+For students interested in travel, it is a fine opportunity to join with others in a study tour of another country, learning something of the geography, language, and culture of another people.
 For all, it is a period of concentrated study normally beyond the range of the more usual course experiences.
 This flexibility and experimentation in learning, which is the special feature of the January Term, supplements and enriches the pattern of course work in the two regular semesters.